Skip to navigation menu Skip to content

 Stages and Risk Levels of Germ Cell Tumors

 The stage of a cancerous tumor means how far it has spread and what body parts it affects.
 The risk level depends on how hard the tumor is to treat and the chance that it will come back after treatment.
-Knowing the stage and risk level of your child’s germ cell tumor helps your doctor plan the right treatment.
+Knowing the germ cell tumor’s stage and risk level helps your doctor plan the right treatment.

 • Stages

-Children who have a cancerous germ cell tumor are considered to be at one of these stages:
+A cancerous germ cell tumor is at 1 of these stages:

 • Stage 1: Doctors were able to remove the whole tumor through surgery.
 Blood tests do not show any more tumor activity.